Osiris-Team/Osiris-Team/dev_contract.md

 - The Developer will act in good faith (i.e. will not attempt deception or defraud via methods including but not limited to double billing of hours or making unnecessary code changes).
 - Any potential breach of good faith will lead to a discussion before exploring other options.

-Here is the fully reformulated **Section 6.
-Scope of Work**.

-The text has been structured around the legal and operational principles of a service contract (**Dienstvertrag**), meaning billing is tied directly to hourly efforts and the act of delivery, without being delayed by a formal acceptance (*Abnahme*) process.
-To protect the Client, a strong post-payment **Functionality Warranty and Refund Period** has been woven in as a contractual guarantee, ensuring that defects are corrected by the Developer at no additional cost.

-***

 ## 6. Scope of Work

 **6.1 Task List:** The Developer will receive a list of tasks consisting of, for example, feature requests or bug fixes.